Detroit's Mayoral Race Is 'The Most Important In 50 Years' And It's Already Turning Into A Disaster

 Duggan is the type of change that Detroit needs.
 He has the ability to transform the city and make it the Detroit that it can be.

-Write-in candidacies are never easy, and Duggan was given less than a month to win votes for the August 6 primary to replace incumbent Dave Bing, who is stepping down.
+Write-in candidacies are never easy, and Duggan was given less than a month to win votes for the August 6 primary.

 But this week, things got even stranger.